 Utility meters and air conditioning equipment must be located only in the side or rear yard, unless the Design Review Committee gives a site specific design exception due to the architectural character of the home and all improvements are screened from public view.
+Pool equipment may be allowed in rear yards when proper location and screening has been approved by the Design Review Committee.
 Mechanical equipment shall be located in such a manner as to minimize offensive noises, odors and appearances to adjoining properties.
 Equipment shall be landscaped and/or screened and shall be located on the appropriate drawings and documents.

 All plumbing vents and roof ventilators shall be installed as not to be seen from any street side of the home when possible.
+All plumbing vents or other roof appurtenances must be painted to match the roof color in order to minimize their appearance.